•

 Lives and works in London.

-In 2023, Celia Hempton presented her first solo show at Galeria Jaqueline Martins (São Paulo).
-Hempton’s work was recently included in British Art Show 9, touring exhibition organized by Hayward Gallery across the UK in 2021 and 2022.
-A monograph published by Phillida Reid, with accompanying text by Amia Srinivasan, came out in 2022.
-Her work has been included in many institutional shows, including ICA Boston, Whitechapel Galleries and Serpentine London, as well as solo presentations at Performance Space NYC, Gwangju Biennale, Art Night commission with ICA London, amongst others.
-It is held in the collections of The Museo de Arte Moderno de Medellín, Colombia, The British Council and the Government Art Collection, UK.
+In 2023, Celia Hempton presented a solo show at Galeria Jaqueline Martins (São Paulo).
+Hempton’s work was recently included in British Art Show 9, a touring exhibition organized by Hayward Gallery across the UK in 2021 and 2022.
+A monograph, published by Phillida Reid with accompanying text by Amia Srinivasan, came out in 2022.
+Her work has been included in many institutional shows, including ICA Boston, Whitechapel Galleries, and Serpentine London, as well as solo presentations at Performance Space NYC, Gwangju Biennale, Art Night commission with ICA London, amongst others.
+It is held in the collections of The Museo de Arte Moderno de Medellín, Colombia, The British Council, and the Government Art Collection, UK.

 • Charbel-joseph H. Boutros